(Click

 |

-Our high sensitivity can see a
+Our high sensitivity can see a faint glow in the dark, and also see

-as bright.
-The eye's iris is only one means of controlling the light going
+one means of controlling the light going into the eye's retina.
+There

-into the eye's retina.
-There are many variations of iris in different creatures.
+are many variations of iris in different creatures.
+Some of these are

-Some of these are shown by Figure 1.5 while Figure 1.6
+shown by Figure 1.5 while Figure 1.6

-shows illustrations of an iris applied to control light in a camera type
+shows illustrations of an iris applied to control light in a camera

-eye retina.
+type eye retina.
 (Fig. 1.5 Modified from original, p.
-65, Vision in the Animal
+65, Vision

-World, R. H. Smythe, Macmillan Press,1975.
-Fig. 1.6 by Curt
+Smythe, Macmillan Press,1975.
+Fig. 1.6 by Curt Deckert)

 The iris automatically

-reduces the diameter of camera-type eyes opening to the eye lens and retina
+reduces the diameter of camera-type eyes opening to the eye lens and

 so the brain can control the light going to the retina.
-The retina is like
+The retina is

 a multi-layer film.
-It contains several layers of chemical electronic sensors
+It contains several layers of chemical electronic

 made into a near- spherical shape.
-In addition to the iris, there is additional
+In addition to the iris, there is

 control on the sensitivity of the rod and cone photo-sensors within the

 multiple retina layers of our eyes as shown by Figure 1.7.
-As an example of
+As an

-optimized for discerning yellow, orange, or red fruit against a green background
+the retina are optimized for discerning yellow, orange, or red fruit

-(reference: Biophotonics International, June 2002, page 40).
-This is typical of
+2002, page 40).
+This is typical of mammals that eat fruit.
+The

-mammals that eat fruit.
-The selection of fruit does not require high-resolution
+selection of fruit does not require high-resolution of color so we do

-of color so we do not need a full complement of color sensors for that purpose as
+not need a full complement of color sensors for that purpose as in a

-in a typical digital camera.
+typical digital camera.

 Massive

-amounts of information from eye retinas are processed rapidly by our brain.
+amounts of information from eye retinas are processed rapidly by our

-In order for this to happen, there are thousands of parallel paths in each
+In order for this to happen, there are thousands of parallel paths in

 layer of sensor cells that allow information to be partially processed